ssnfts24/scroll-of-fire/README.md

-### SSNFTS24 — Sacred Systems / Non-Fungible Transmission Scrolls
+### SSNFTS24 — Sacred Systems / Non-Fungible Transmission Scrolls  Signal Synchronization Network for Frequency-Tuned Systems

+⚛️ A research archive bridging metaphysics and machine resonance.

 🜂 The Codex Archive of the Remnant • 2024

 🔥 Scroll of Fire — The Living Codex of Reality